sszukala/Genesis-Sphere-Ver-2/README.md

    ![Model Comparison](validation/results/cyclic_behavior/cyclic_model_period_comparison.png)
    *Comparison between Genesis-Sphere and established cyclic models shows similar periodic behavior patterns, particularly with the Ekpyrotic model.*

+   **Key Insight**: This bar chart validates that Genesis-Sphere naturally produces cycle periods (7.55 time units) in a range comparable to established theoretical frameworks.
+The closest match is with the Ekpyrotic model (12.56 time units), which is particularly significant as Ekpyrotic cosmology is one of the most mathematically rigorous cyclic models.
+The period ratio of 0.60 between Genesis-Sphere and the Ekpyrotic model demonstrates that our simpler mathematical formulation captures the essential cyclic dynamics without requiring the complex brane physics of Ekpyrotic theory.
+The other models (Oscillating/Tolman and Quantum Bounce) show longer periods but maintain the same fundamental oscillatory pattern, confirming that Genesis-Sphere's core equations (especially the ω parameter in ρ(t)) effectively model the cyclic behavior across different theoretical frameworks.

 #### Optimized Parameters:

 The validation confirms that these parameter values maximize cyclic behavior: